AnonAmazing/KOS/README.md

 kxOS
 ======

-kOS is a scriptable autopilot Mod for Kerbal Space Program.
+kxOS is a scriptable autopilot Mod for Kerbal Space Program.
 It allows you write small programs that automate specific tasks.

 Documentation : http://ksp-kos.github.io/KOS_DOC/